 Your tutor sees you at weekly tutorials in terms 1 and 2 of years 1 and 2 and in the first half of term 3 in year 1.
-These tutorials are designed
+These tutorials should

-- To help you with general questions about your studies, including your choice of options, approach to examinations and possible course changes.
+- Help you with general questions about your studies, including your choice of options, approach to examinations and possible course changes.

-- To help you with the core modules.
-They also mark your attempts at the questions on the worksheets associated with PX129 & PX276 (Maths/Physics students) and PX146 & PX275 (Physics students).
+- Help you with the core modules.
+They also mark your attempts at the questions on the worksheets associated with PX129 & PX276 (Maths/Physics students) and PX146 & PX275 (Physics and Physics with Astro students).

-After year 2, your personal tutor should arrange to see you at the start of term 1 and at the end of each term (usually in the first and final weeks) to discuss your progress.
+After year 2, your personal tutor should arrange to see you at the start of term 1 and at the end of each term (usually in the final week) to discuss your progress.
 However, you should feel free to approach your tutor at any time if you have a particular question you want to discuss.